The Amazon Growing Business Awards are back. Here’s everything you need to know about 2018, from our 20-year legacy to the top 125 finalists for 2018.

-Now the awards programme is in its 20th year, and UK’s ambitious growing businesses have the opportunity to put themselves forward to join the ranks of some of the most disruptive British SMEs of all time.
+Now the awards programme is in its 20th year, and UK’s ambitious growing businesses have the opportunity to join the ranks of some of the most disruptive British SMEs of all time.

 “At Amazon, we are passionate about supporting growing businesses – large or small, urban or rural, up and down the country,” says Doug Gurr, UK country manager, Amazon.

 “Amazon.co.uk launched in 1998, and 20 years on, tens of thousands of SMEs across the UK have joined us in innovating to improve customer choice and experience.
 We look forward to shining a spotlight on the best of British business.”

 This year, the event will be returning to the Brewery, London, and will take place on 28th November.

 “We’re thrilled to once again be supporting the Amazon Growing Business Awards – celebrating the stories of the brightest scale-up firms who are making a substantial contribution to the UK economy.
 SMEs make up 99% of the UK’s private sector businesses and the majority of UK employment.” – CBI Innovation Director, Tom Thackray.

 Previous winners have grown to become some of the UK’s most recognisable and successful brands, including Revolut, Go Ape, Innocent Drinks, Betfair and Fever-Tree.
 Signifying the importance of these awards and the value of the SME sector to the UK economy as a whole.